4neesh/DevBlog/src/blogInProgress/015_SpringAnnotations.md

 <strong><u>@Controller</u></strong><br>
 <p>
 <strong>@Controller</strong> is a specialised version of <strong>@Component</strong> to be used for classes at the API/web layer.
 When a class is marked with <strong>@Controller</strong>, the ApplicationContext will register the class as a bean, and the class will be looked upon differently for web-specific tools and services.<br>
-When a client request is made to the Spring Application, the dispatcher servlet is responsible as a single entry point to forward the request to the Spring MVC controllers.
-The dispatcher servlet will scan all classes marked as <strong>@Controller</strong> to find a <strong>@RequestMapping</strong> annotation to further handle the request.
+When a client request is made to the Spring Application, the dispatcher servlet, which is responsible for forwarding requests to the MVC controllers, will scan all classes marked as <strong>@Controller</strong> to find the appropriate <strong>@RequestMapping</strong> annotation to handle the request.
 </p>
 <br>
 <strong><u>@Service</u></strong><br>